 You’ve dedicated time and effort into your project, from initiating and planning to executing and monitoring.
 The only thing left to do is review your deliverables and share them with your client or stakeholders.
 Project closure templates can help you seamlessly transition to this final step.

 We’ll review how project closure templates make it easy to examine, compare, and share deliverables, leading to the successful completion of the project management cycle.
 We’ll also include a customizable template you can use on monday.com Work OS.

 Before we show some templates, let’s refresh ourselves on the purpose of a template at this specific stage in the project.

 What is a project closure template?

-Project closure is the final stage of the project management cycle.
-It involves examining deliverables — or project outputs — and comparing them to the intended outcome of your project.
+Project closeout is the final stage of the project management cycle.
+It involves examining deliverables — or project outputs — and comparing them to the intended project outcome.
 You then share the deliverables with the project client.
-The objective is to conclude the project and assess the project’s success of the project.
+The objective is to conclude the project and assess the project’s success.
 Teams typically document this step in a project closure report.

 Why use a project closure template?

 Project closure templates are useful resources for completing projects.
 In addition to expediting the final stages of a project, they help reduce opportunities for error towards the end.
 Their purpose is to help teams finish projects as quickly and accurately as possible.